Submission Wish List

 MG is a tough market right now, so the concept really needs to be a stand-out.

-I tend to like the funny, mad-cap-adventure type of middle-grade story.
-I love a little magic, or a lot of magic.
-I love friendship stories.
-I love family stories.
-I'm here for a great series with a fun hook.
+I tend to like the funny, mad-cap-adventure type of middle-grade story with a fun hook.
+I also love quirky, whimsical magic and magical realism.
 I want to come away from a middle-grade novel feeling like I went on a fun adventure with kids who accidentally learned something about themselves along the way.
 They don't have to save the world, but it doesn’t hurt.

 I’m especially open to MG on the shorter side (say 25-35k words?
 Ish?) that captures the kids in between chapter books and the huge fantasy-adventure novels.